The most beautiful carnivals in Italy

 Beautiful papier-mâché work made for the Agropoli Carnival parade

-Putignano is an ancient village just 30 minutes from Bari.
+Putignano is an ancient village located 300 m above sea level and just 30 minutes from Bari.
 In addition to being famous for its natural landscapes and caves, it is known for its carnival.

 Useful info: the Putignano Carnival takes place every year in the historic center and can only be accessed with an entrance ticket.